Bill has advanced degrees in education and political science. He has been a political science teacher for over 26 years.

 Great line, man.
 Thanks for sharing.

-benny Faye Douglass from Gold Canyon, Arizona on October 14, 2009:
+Benny Faye Ashton Douglass from Gold Canyon, Arizona on October 14, 2009:

 Very Good commentary, I commend you on a job well done, I couldn't have said it any better. thank you so much for sharing this with us. may God bless you on your continual walk. creativeone59